ygcha/DH110-CHRISTINACHA/assignment03/README.md

 Both activities were conducted in the user’s apartment.
 I used my Samsung Note to voice record the interview and used an iPad to capture photos of the user completing the activities.
 Unfortunately, I had to use the same participant for this usability test as I could not find another in-person participant that was fit for the interview.

+## ✅ Step 4: Observation/Interview Guide
+Please find the link to the interview script [here](https://docs.google.com/document/d/1-nBmNQBYU-Cvq0w8csEWP-jW9J4PuwGWr2mscrk-m8g/edit?usp=sharing)

+## ✅ Step 5: Conducting the Research
+Please find the transcription of the whole interview and participatory observation here

+Below are the recordings and photos of the interview and participatory observation.

+Contexual Interview: Background
+Participatory Observations: Financial Aid Search Contextual Intervew: Other Questions & Closing

+Below are key points that I found interesting during the interview: sdofihsdofh

+## ✅ Step 6: Reflection